Thai Nguyen Vietnam Travel Guide

 Ensure a secure entry experience by keeping these safety reminders in mind.

 Strategic budget planning enhances your travel experience.
-Thai Nguyen holds options for various budgets, with occasions for good value.
+Thai Nguyen holds options for various budgets, with occasions for value.

 The official currency of Vietnam is the Vietnamese Dong (VND).
 Exchange foreign currency at banks, authorized exchange counters (often found at Noi Bai International Airport in Hanoi), and some larger hotels.

 Larger hotels, supermarkets, and some upscale restaurants take credit cards.
-However, cash remains important for street food, local markets, smaller businesses, and public buses or motorbike taxis.
+However, cash remains important for street food, local markets, smaller businesses, and municipal buses or motorbike taxis.
 Carry small denominations of VND for daily purchases.

-Expect to expend US$10-20 (250,000-500,000 VIETNAMESE dong) per day.
+Expect to spend US$10-20 (250,000-500,000 VIETNAMESE dong) per day.
 Lodge in guesthouses, enjoy street food, and use local transport.

 Accommodation at 150,000-300,000 VND for dorms or basic guesthouses.

-Excludes international flights and organized tours.
+Excludes international flights and structured tours.

-Plan for US$32-68 (800,000-1,700,000 VND) daily.
+Plan for US$32-68 (800,000-1,700,000 VIETNAMESE dong) daily.
 Enjoy comfortable 3-star hotels, a mix of local and mid-range dining, and Grab transport.

-Accommodation at 500,000-1,000,000 VIETNAMESE dong for a comfortable hotel room.
+Accommodation at 500,000-1,000,000 VND for a comfortable hotel room.

-Excludes large shopping sprees or high-cost activities.
+Excludes major shopping sprees or high-cost activities.

 Anticipate US$100+ (2,500,000+ VND) per day.
 Choose 4-5 star hotels, fine dining, private transfers, and curated experiences.

-Accommodation at 1,500,000+ VND for premium stays.
+Accommodation at 1,500,000+ VND for top-quality stays.

 | Category | Item | Price Range (VND) |